kubenetworks/kubenetworks.github.io/docs/commands/6_kubevpn_sync.md

 GSSAPI password

 -H, --headers=[]:
-Traffic with special headers (use `and` to match all headers) with reverse it to target cluster cloned workloads.
+Traffic with special headers (use `and` to match all headers) with reverse it to target cluster sync workloads.
-If not special, redirect all traffic to target cluster cloned workloads. eg: --headers foo=bar --headers env=dev
+If not special, redirect all traffic to target cluster sync workloads. eg: --headers foo=bar --headers env=dev

 --image='docker.io/naison/kubevpn:v2.2.17':
 Use this image to startup container

---netstack='system':
-network stack ("gvisor"|"system") gvisor: use gvisor (both performance and stable), system: use raw mode (best stable)

 --remote-kubeconfig='':
 Abstract path of kubeconfig on ssh remote server